-There are many obstacles in the home or office that can significantly reduce the effectiveness of your network, but the most common issues are walls and mirrors.
-Whilst many homes will have maybe a handful of mirrors and thin walls, office toilets will often contain larger mirrors and thicker walls.
-These aren’t items that can be easily moved and so they are effectively blocking entire portions of your building from receiving strong internet connections.
+Many obstacles in the home or office can significantly reduce the effectiveness of your network, but the most common issues are walls and mirrors.
+While many homes will have maybe a handful of mirrors and thin walls, office toilets will often contain larger mirrors and thicker walls.
+These aren’t items that can be easily moved, and so they are effectively blocking entire portions of your building from receiving strong internet connections.

-Whilst it may not make sense to remove all the mirrors from your home or office, you should consider the placement of your router and so we’ve provided a quick checklist for you:
+While it may not make sense to remove all the mirrors from your home or office, you should consider the placement of your router, and so we’ve provided a quick checklist for you:

-– Consider using a ceiling-mounted router as this will provide you with more freedom to locate it in the optimal place
+- Consider using a ceiling-mounted router as this will give you more freedom to locate it in the optimal place

 - Where do your users need the best signal?
 Many people will place the router centrally, forgetting that most of the signal is needed in a particular room or office.